EdinCitaku/TerminalMuseum/README.md

 ```

 #### imgcat
 Many terminal emulators don't natively support displaying images.
-In this case you can install tools like [imgcat](https://github.com/eddieantonio/imgcat).
+In these cases you can install tools like [imgcat](https://github.com/eddieantonio/imgcat).
 After installation add these lines to your `.bashrc`:

 ```bash
 terminalmuseum --command "imgcat" --print_title